-Presidential elections use the runoff system, where a first round election is held and the two candidates with the most votes face off in a second round (the runoff) against each other.5 Elections are at large, so the entire country functions as one single district.
+Presidential elections use the runoff system, where a first round election is held and the two most voted candidates face off in a second round (the runoff) against each other.
+Elections are at large, so the entire country functions as one single district.

 The experimental process started with a policy conference that took place on December 2005, entitled "Elections 2006: What policy alternatives?"
-There were approximately 40 participants and 4 panels (education, public health, governance, and urban planning).
+There were approximately 40 participants and four panels (Education, Public Health, Governance, and Urban Planning).
 Four policy experts wrote reports describing government performance in those four areas and outlined recommendations based on academic research and best practices in policy implementation.
-The report contains a wide range of policy proposals, such as community-funded health insurance, school-based management, random audits of politicians, and other anti-corruption measures.
+The report contains a wide range of policy proposals such as community-funded health insurance, school-based management, random audits of politicians and other anti-corruption measures.